Amy Michelle Wright - NewsBreak

 Amy Michelle Wright

-Amy Michelle Wright, 40, of Owensboro, passed away August 3, 2021.
-She was born in Owensboro December 3, 1980, to Ray and Bonnie Wright.
+Amy Michelle Wright, 40, of Owensboro, passed away Tuesday, Aug.
+3, 2021.
+She was born in Owensboro on Dec.
+3, 1980, to Ray and Bonnie Wright.
 Amy was a 1999 graduate of Daviess County High School.
-She had earned her master’s degree in Interdisciplinary Studies and was working on her PhD of Organizational Leadership at W.K.U.
+She had earned her master’s degree in interdisciplinary studies and was working on her Ph.D. in organizational leadership at WKU.
 Amy had a compassionate soul and was always putting others ahead of herself.
-She would help anyone in need, enjoyed the beach, the country, and never met a stranger.
-Amy loved her five children, her family, and simply making sure everyone was okay.
-She was most recently the Food Service Manager at FiveStar and previously worked at the Learning Villa and with the Migrant Program at Daviess County Public Schools.
-Amy was preceded in death by her mother, Bonnie Wright, and grandparents, Robert and Geraldine Head and Wilbur and Regina Wright and cousin, Cassie Head.www.owensborotimes.com
+She would help anyone in need, enjoyed the beach, the country and never met a stranger.
+Amy loved her five children, her family and simply making sure everyone was okay.
+She was most recently the food service manager at FiveStar and previously worked at the Learning Villa and with the migrant program at Daviess County Public Schools.www.messenger-inquirer.com

 Comments / 0